magento/magento2-page-builder/docs/how-to/how-to-add-appearance.md

 Appearances provide different layout and styling options for a content type.
 For example, the Banner content type has four appearances.
 Each appearance shows a different layout for the Banner's text and button.

-This topic shows how to add appearances to existing content types.
+This topic shows how to add appearances to Page Builder's native content types.
 An overview of the steps and the files you need to add are illustrated here:

 ![How to add an appearance](../images/how-to-add-appearance.svg)

 _Steps for adding appearances_

-Even though this topic describes how to add appearances to Page Builder's native content types, the steps can be applied to adding more appearances to your custom content types as well.
+These steps also apply to adding appearances to your custom content types and third-party content types.

-## Step 1: Add VisualSelect class
+## Step 1: Add virtual type for VisualSelect class

 First, we need a way select an appearance within the Admin UI.
 In Page Builder, we use the `VisualSelect` class.
 This class provides the UI for selecting different appearances.
 For example, the `VisualSelect` class for the Banner provides four appearances to choose from: